In Jira, all data are stored around issues.

 Corresponding Jira user groups of reporters, assignees or logged by users.
 If a user belongs to several Jira user groups then corresponding measure value will be included for all corresponding user groups in the user group dimension.

-Corresponding interval dimension of issues age from issue created date till now and for resolved issues by resolution days.
-Intervals for this dimension can be changed by report users based on their eazyBI user roles.
+Intervals for those dimensions can be changed by report users based on their eazyBI user roles.

 Calculated members in Time dimension